NS2CDT/NS2Plus/README.md

 - 12/11/2018
     - Fixed that the separate team color option for the cr4zy alien vision didn't work anymore (Thanks to Handschuh)
     - Fixed that the low lights for ns2_descent were too dark in many areas (Thanks Zavaro)

-- 29/10/2018
-    - Optimized the reload indicator code (Thanks Handschuh)
-    - Refactored the map particles option code.
-The option now takes effect immediably.
-    - Optimized the usage of certain event hooks to avoid causing engine crashes.
-    - Fixed and optimized the low lights for ns2_descent (Thanks Zavaro)

 Server settings
 ===============